Interviewee: Mohammed Abdul Raza Al-Nasah (Mados)

 “The Amiga was simply more enjoyable,” Mados states.
 “Its advanced graphics and sound capabilities, combined with a vibrant software library, made it the preferred choice for both entertainment and creative applications.”

-I asked David John Pleasance as a bonus question regarding Commodore and Iraq:
+I also asked David John Pleasance as a bonus question regarding Commodore and Iraq: